prociow/sensorberg-dev.github.io/_videos/01-How-to-configure-your-beacon.md

 category: gettingStarted

-see_also_text: "#2 How to register Beacons"
+see_also_text: "#2 How to register apps"
-see_also_image_path: "/images/videos/video02-how-to-register-beacons.png"
+see_also_image_path: "/images/videos/video03-how-to-register-apps.png"
-see_also_link: "/videos/02-how-to-register-beacons/"
+see_also_link: "/videos/03-How-to-register-apps/"

 ---